holyhigh2/cruda/README.md

 - AFTER_DELETE(crud,rs,rows) _**async**_
   > Emit after delete
 - BEFORE_ADD(crud,cancel,...args) _**async**_
   > Emit before add.
 Can clear the form data or generate a UUID.
-Cancellable,if be cancelled the `formStatus` will not be change
+Cancellable,if be cancelled the `formStatus` will not be change. *...args* from `toAdd()`
 - BEFORE_EDIT(crud,row,cancel,skip) _**async**_
   > Emit before edit.
 Cancellable,if be cancelled the `formStatus` will not be change.
 Use `skip()` to stop detail-query and the `AFTER_DETAILS` will not emit
 - BEFORE_VIEW(crud,row,cancel,skip) _**async**_